V-Kudryashov/md-Files/BikeLab/BikeLab.md

 ## 5.2 SegwayTrackController

 ### Description
-The SegwayTrackController script manages the behavior of a [SegwayController](segwaycontroller) on a [Track](trackspline).
+The SegwayTrackController script manages the behavior of a [SegwayController](segwaycontroller) on a [TrackSpline](#track-spline).
 It controls the movement of the vehicle along the track, handles steering towards the target, and adjusts velocity based on track conditions such as turns and obstacles.

 ### Fields
 - **jointL**: HingeJoint component for the left wheel.